Travelling Overseas When You Have Pets

 The second option, and a very popular one at that, is to board your dog throughout your travels.
 Dog boarding is a popular option because there is little hassle in terms of setting it up and it provides your dog with its own “vacation”.

-Get a Babysitter
+3. Get a Pet Sitter

 If you don’t want to go through the hassle of bringing your dog with you and don’t want to spend the money on boarding your dog, finding a babysitter is another option.
 If you are going to go this route, find someone you trust and who has had experience with dogs.
 Leaving your dog in the hands of someone who has never owned a dog can be a recipe for disaster.
 The benefits of finding a babysitter is not having to pay any fees for boarding or allowing it to travel.
 They are also in the hands of someone you know and who can contact you should something happen.